Year 6 Transition Information

 What happens if my child loses anything?

-Any lost property which is found is held in the Compass Centre.
+Any lost property which is found is held in the Year Team Offices.
 This sometimes takes a few days and so, if your child loses anything, we advise them to think back carefully to where they last saw the missing article – usually that is where they will ﬁnd it.